 On the way home, I told my Dad about the therapy session and that I wanted to see the therapist again as I knew straight away this would be helpful for me.
 At home, later that evening, I told the family member we were worried about that I had seen a therapist and that perhaps he would benefit from seeing one too.
 He let me know that he was actually really worried about me and that he wanted to share a self-help book with me as he had noticed how fast paced I was living my life.
 He had already begun seeing a therapist himself and wanted me to take better care of myself.

 This was the beginning of a very interesting journey for me that lead me to return to University 8 years later to complete a Masters in Youth and Community Work with an Honors Degree in Psychotherapy.
-I have had the privilege to work for the past ten years in the area of mental health both in Ireland and Canada working in addictions, homelessness, police diversion, autism services, family support services and now running a psychotherapy centre in Guelph, Ontario.
+I have had the privilege to work for the past ten years in the area of mental health both in Ireland and Canada, and now running a psychotherapy centre in Guelph, Ontario.

 Stigma around mental health for men

 Since I began working in the area of mental health, one of the things I have observed is how often men hold a belief that talking openly about mental health or going to therapy is a sign of weakness.
 With suicide being the 8th leading cause of death in Canada and men being three times more likely to die by suicide it is worth exploring further what is going on.
 None of this is to exclude the significant impact mental health stigma has on all people.
 I think all people need to work on supporting their own and others’ mental health.